cleverpush/cleverpush-developer-docs/docs/sdks/android/setup.md

 ### Setup

+1. Setup Firebase inside your Android App and register the Sender ID and the API Key inside the CleverPush Channel settings.
+Please refer to the official docs: https://firebase.google.com/docs/android/setup

-1. Add the needed libraries to your `app/build.gradle` config under `dependencies`
+2. Add the needed libraries to your `app/build.gradle` config under `dependencies`

     ```groovy
     dependencies {
-        [...]
+        // ...
-        implementation 'com.cleverpush:cleverpush:1.0.0'
+        implementation 'com.cleverpush:cleverpush:1.1.0'
     }
     ```

-2. In the `onCreate` method of your Main activity, call `CleverPush.getInstance(this).init(...)` with your CleverPush Channel ID.
+3. In the `onCreate` method of your Main activity, call `CleverPush.getInstance(this).init(...)` with your CleverPush Channel ID.

     ```java
     public class MainActivity extends Activity {